-NHS Direct offers free expert health information and advice 24-hours a day on 111.
+NHS 111 offers free expert health information and advice 24-hours a day on 111.
 For deaf people and those hard of hearing a telephone service is available on 18001 111.

 Accident and Emergency 999

-Whatever the day or time, if you or someone else experiences severe chest pain, loss of blood or suspected broken bones, go to your nearest Accident and emergency departement or call 999.
+Whatever the day or time, if you or someone else experiences severe chest pain, loss of blood or suspected broken bones, go to your nearest Accident and emergency department or call 999.

 Accident and emergency departments are open 24 hours a day, 365 days a year and can assess serious injuries and provide emergency treatment.

 Insurance, Medical Forms etc

 If you require any form to be signed by the Doctor, please consult the receptionist initially, please note when our GP’s complete forms on your behalf, it is a service which is outside of General Medical Services, therefore the forms are completed in the GP’s own private time.
 On completion of these forms there will be a charge as per British Medical Association guidelines.
 Please refer to notice board opposite reception for a price list.

 Your local CCG

 The area served by Orchard House Practice is in the district covered by North Cumbria Clinical Commissioning Group (CCG).
 The CCG is responsible for ensuring you get all the services you need.
 For details of all health services in the area, look at the CCG website www.northcumbriaccg.nhs.uk